 Dr Nicole Fielding

 Nicole has been at the University since 2007, initially as a postgraduate student, and then joining the University as a member of staff in 2012.
-She is responsible for managing many of the equality initiatives run through the Centre.
-With a PhD in heritage science, Nicole was a co-founder of the Newton Academy – the Science Club for Girls, and is a keen advocate of promoting early science engagement through hands-on activities that are both challenging and fun.
+She is responsible for managing many of the equality initiatives run through the Centre, including coordinating our Athena Swan activities, and developing a series of EDI-related microcredentials.
+With a PhD in heritage science, Nicole is a co-founder of the Newton Academy – the Science Club for Girls, and is a keen advocate of promoting early science engagement through hands-on activities that are both challenging and fun.
 Staff profile